all monies received are held in our client bank account with hsbc and are protected, as members of UKALA, in their

 a holding deposit will be required that is the equivalent of 1 weeks rent

 please note submission of an application and the payment of any holding deposit does not signify acceptance as a tenant for the specified property. in the event of an application not being accepted we are unable to give reasons or enter into further discussions on the matter.

 identification will be required in order for us to comply with the immigration act 2016 (please refer to our information sheet for acceptable forms of id)

-masonbryant will supply all applicants with a copy of your standard assured shorthold tenancy agreement, and be given the opportunity to read and approve this before paying the holding deposit.
+masonbryant will on request, supply all applicants with a copy of your standard assured shorthold tenancy agreement, and be given the opportunity to read and approve this before paying the holding deposit.

 All applicants will be required to pay a holding deposit of the equivalent of one weeks rent to secure the property and withdraw it from the market.
 This will be held for a maximum of 30 days beginning on the day on which the holding deposit was paid.

 The holding deposit must be repaid in the following circumstances:

 - If a tenancy is entered into.